iree-org/iree-llvm-sandbox/experimental/iterators/README.md

   that implements the `iterator` interface.
-Similarly, a [`generator expression`](https://docs.python.org/3/glossary.html#term-generator-expression) (such as `i*i for i in range(10)`) is a language construct that, like `generator function`s returns an object of the built-in type `generator`.
+Similarly, a [`generator expression`](https://docs.python.org/3/glossary.html#term-generator-expression) (such as `i*i for i in range(10)`) is a language construct that, like `generator function`s, returns an object of the built-in type `generator`.

 ### Iterators in Database Systems